JetBrains/lincheck/docs/topics/operation-arguments.md

 >
 {type="note"}

-## What's next
+## Next step

-* `MultiMap` implementation uses a complex `j.u.c.ConcurrentHashMap` data structure as a building block, the internal synchronization of which significantly increases the number of possible interleavings, so it may take a while to find a bug.
+The current `MultiMap` implementation uses a complex `j.u.c.ConcurrentHashMap` data structure as a building block, the internal synchronization of which significantly increases the number of possible interleavings, so it may take a while to find a bug.

-Considering the `j.u.c.ConcurrentHashMap` implementation correct, you can speed up the testing and increase the coverage with the [modular testing](modular-testing.md) feature for the model checking.
+If you consider the `j.u.c.ConcurrentHashMap` implementation correct, you can speed up testing and increase coverage with the [modular testing feature](modular-testing.md) available for the model checking strategy.

+## See also

-* Learn how to test data structures that set access [constraints](constraints.md) on the execution, such as the single-writer one.
+Learn how to test data structures that set access [constraints](constraints.md) on the execution.